lyrasis/arclight-oai-indexer/README.md

 the Solr instance should be using [ArcLight's Solr configuration](https://github.com/sul-dlss/arclight/tree/master/solr/conf).

-By default the indexer requests records updated since the previous day but you can specify the date explicitly:
+By default the indexer requests records updated since the previous day but you can specify the "from" date explicitly:

 ```bash
 docker run -it --rm \